 Failure to properly manage diabetes can have dire health consequences.
 It can also prevent you from continuing your career as a truck driver.

 One of the most important aspects of diabetes control is exercise.
 Regular physical activity aids our bodies in utilizing insulin and glucose during and after activity.
-When you’re active, your muscles absorb glucose and use it for energy.
+Also, when you’re active, your muscles absorb glucose and use it for energy.
 Over time, exercise can also help to lower your A1C.
-Check with your doctor before beginning an exercise program, as additional steps may be necessary before, during or after physical activity.
-Failure to manage diabetes can reduce the functionality of your eyes, kidney, liver and heart.
+Check with your doctor before beginning an exercise program, as additional steps may be necessary before, during, or after physical activity.
+Failure to manage diabetes can reduce the functionality of your eyes, kidney, liver, and heart.